-Butler Machinery Company started in 1955 when Francis J. Butler, a former Grand Forks, ND, contractor, was selected to be a Caterpillar dealer.
-As a contractor, Francis knew the necessity for the dealership to provide the best in equipment and the best product support.
-Francis’s vision required capable, well-trained management and associates together with the most advanced tools, technology and facilities available.
+Butler Machinery Company started in 1955 when Francis J. Butler, a former Grand Forks, ND contractor, was selected to be a Caterpillar dealer.
+As a contractor, Francis knew the necessity for the dealership to provide the best in equipment and product support.
+Francis had a vision that required capable, well-trained management and associates, combined with the most advanced tools, technology and facilities available.
 Three generations of the Butler family have maintained this vision.
-Matt Butler served as CEO from 1969 to 1998.
-Dan Butler served as president since 1998 and effective January 1, 2019, announced the promotion of Twylah (Butler) Blotsky to the position of President of Butler Machinery Company.
-Dan Butler has since assumed the role of Chairman of the Board and focus his time with customers at Butler’s eighteen locations across the Dakotas and Nebraska.
+Francis’ son, Matt Butler, served as CEO from 1969 to 1998.
+Matt’s son, Dan Butler, served as president from 1998 through 2018.
+And effective January 1, 2019, Dan’s sister, Twylah (Butler) Blotsky was promoted to president and is the second person from the third generation of the Butler family to lead the company.

 Francis began with very modest stores in Grand Forks and Fargo, providing service in eastern North Dakota and Clay County, Minnesota.
 A facility at Main Street in Fargo was built in 1957 and replaced with the current building on I-29 in 1986.

 In 1964, Butler expanded into western North Dakota with the purchase of Schultz Machinery Co. and its stores in Minot and Bismarck.
 The current Bismarck building was completed in 1976 and the Minot building in 1978.

 In December of 1988, Butler acquired the assets of Kearns Machinery Co. in Sioux Falls, Rapid City and Aberdeen.
 The company now serves customers throughout South Dakota.
 In March of 1999, a new store was opened in Jamestown, ND.
 Butler has committed to providing the best possible sales and service not only in heavy equipment, but also in agricultural equipment.
 The Jamestown store is a major hub for ag activity.